tadas412/refresh-app/README.md

 <i> Sixth Assignment </i>

 Had some null pointer issues because of my edits to index.
 Made the events/index erb take it into account by checking for a nil @pop_event variable.

+<i> Seventh Assignment </i>

+Bootstrap was a new experience for me.
+Surprisingly easy to use - can't wait to apply it to other small projects that I might undertake.
+Sometimes it was difficult forcing myself to figure out how to use Bootstrap to get something done (centering, etc) as opposed to reverting to raw HTML or CSS coding.

 <h2> Link to the corresponding Heroku site </h2>